castaway/dbix-class-book/chapters/07-More-CPAN-extensions.md

 Replcation, sharing the load
 ----------------------------

-### How to use DBIx::Class with a master/slave database setup.

 Some databases, notably MySQL, come with settings to allow the data entered in one database, the *master* copy, to be automatically copied (also called 'replicated') into one or more mirror databases.
 This can